Dhruv-Sharma01/MyProjects/README.md

-predictions.csv: A CSV file containing the predicted stock prices for the year 2019. evaluation.txt: A text file summarizing the evaluation metrics (MAE, RMSE) of the model's predictions.
+predictions.csv: A CSV file containing the predicted stock prices for the year 2019. evaluation.txt: A text file summarizing the evaluation metrics (MAE, RMSE) of the model's predictions. prices.py contains code for our linear regression model